-By March 1939, against all odds, Ecuador, with only four swimmers(the smallest delegation), won the Swimming South American Championships in Lima, Peru, outpacing Brazil and Argentina.
+By March 1939, against all odds, Ecuador, with My Live Updates, only four swimmers(the smallest delegation), won the Swimming South American Championships in Lima, Peru, outpacing Brazil and Argentina.
 The heroes were Carlos Luis Gilbert, Ricardo Planas, Luis Alcivar Elizalde y Abel Gilbert.
-Because of the World War Second, they could not compete to the Summer Olympics in the 40s.
+Because of World War II, they could not compete in the Summer Olympics in the 40s.

 Pan American Games

 Did you know- At the 2007 Pan American Games, a pre-Olympic event, in Rio de Janeiro (Brazil), the Olympic team of Ecuador finished 11th in the count medals, with 19 medals, outpacing Jamaica (13th), Peru (20th) and Uruguay (22nd).
 The nation’s medal tally for Rio 2007 included five gold medals.
 In that event, for the first time in the history of the Pan American Games, the team from Ecuador won the soccer tournament ahead of Jamaica, Mexico, and Bolivia.
 In the gold-medal game, they beat Jamaica 2-1.

 Did you know that the team from Ecuador -made of mostly Ecuadorians of Panamanian descent– won the Baseball South American Tournament in Buenos Aires, Argentina, in 1963?
 The national team won all its matches and defeated Argentina (20-1), Chile (20-2), Brazil (10-0), and Peru (6-0).

 1976 Montreal Olympics

 Did you know the National Olympic Committee sent five athletes to the 1976 Summer Games in Montreal (Quebec, Canada)?
 Curiously, the delegation of Ecuador to Montreal was one of the smallest sent by a country in the world.